onetonfoot/snake/README.md

 # Snake

-Snake written in Elm.
-Can be played [here](useless-fuel.surge.sh).
+Snake written in Elm,  can be played [here](https://useless-fuel.surge.sh/).
 To run locally `parcel src/index.html`